 Americans for Limited Government (ALG) found out about the protracted fight in Berkshire Hathaway’s own annual report, embedded below see Note 15 on pp. 54-56 — the company has been in a years-long dispute over its federal tax bills.

 According to the report, “We anticipate that we will resolve all adjustments proposed by the U.S. Internal Revenue Service (‘IRS’) for the 2002 through 2004 tax years at the IRS Appeals Division within the next 12 months.
 The IRS has completed its examination of our consolidated U.S. federal income tax returns for the 2005 and 2006 tax years and the proposed adjustments are currently being reviewed by the IRS Appeals Division process.
-The IRS is currently auditing our consolidated U.S. federal income tax returns for the 2007 through 2009 tax years.”
+The IRS is currently auditing our consolidated U.S. federal income tax returns for the 2007 through 2009 tax years.”take our poll - story continues below

 Americans for Limited Government researcher Richard McCarty, who was alerted to the controversy by a federal government lawyer, said, “The company has been short-changing the tax collection agency for much of the past decade.
 Mr. Buffett’s company has not fully settled its tax bills from 2002-2009.
 Yet he says he’d happily pay more.
 Except the IRS has apparently been asking him to pay more going on nine years.”